PrincetonUniversity/install_pytorch/README.md

 Be sure to include `conda activate torch-env` and `#SBATCH --gpus-per-node=1` in your Slurm script.

-Note that the `torchvision` package is not presently available for the ppc64le architecture.
-If you need datasets or models from this package you will need to install it on another cluster and then transfer the files to Traverse.

 ### Perseus, Della or TigerCPU

 ```